pingcap/talent-plan/rust/projects/project-1/project.md

 Both tools are invoked as cargo subcommands, `clippy` as `cargo clippy` and `rustfmt` as `cargo fmt`.
-Note that `cargo fmt` modifies your source code, so you might want to check in any changes before running it to avoid accidentally making unwanted changes, after which you can include the changes as part of the previous commit with `git commit --amend`.
+Note that `cargo fmt` modifies your source code, so commit your work before making before running it to avoid accidentally making unwanted changes, after which you can either include the changes as part of the previous commit with `git commit --amend`.
+Or just commit them as their own formatting commit &mdash; it's common to rust both `clippy` and `rustfmt` after a series of commits, e.g. before submitting a pull request.

 _Run `clippy` against your project and make any suggested changes.
 Run `rustfmt` against yur project and commit any changes it makes._